data301-2020-winter2/course-project-solo_110/data/processed/README.md

-cleaned and processed data exports should go in this directory
+Cleaned and processed data exports should go in this directory.